Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on December 18, 2020

 Each person’s bodily response to stopping birth control is different.
 Varying water retention levels and normal body hormone levels contribute to weight changes.
 It is important to consult a physician for more detailed information regarding your body’s response.

 Can I just stop taking birth control?

-Stopping immediately is an option for some birth control methods.
-The birth control pill can be stopped at any time and hormone levels will begin to return to normal in the days following.
-For implants and internal methods of contraception, removal of the device is necessary.
+Stopping immediately is an option for all birth control methods.
+The birth control pill can be stopped at any time and hormone levels will return to normal within 3-7 days.
+For implants and IUDs, removal of the device is necessary.

 Can stopping birth control cause yeast infection?

 Yeast infections are normally caused by hormone imbalances, which may be brought on by either stopping or starting birth control.
 It is important to consult your physician if you believe you may be experiencing signs of an infection.

 The birth control pill is effective for as long as it is taken correctly.
 Other forms of birth control, such as the ring, patch, or implant, are effective for varying lengths of time, up to 5 years.